-The best smart thermostat will have an outsize impact not only how comfortable you are in your home, but also on your household budget.
+With so many regions in the U.S. experiencing oppressive heat waves this early in the summer, it’s time to consider adding a smart thermostat to your home’s repertoire.
+Installing one will have an outsize impact not only how comfortable you are in your home, but also on your household budget.
 Heating and cooling your home accounts for nearly half of the average home’s utility bills, according to the U.S. Department of Energy.

 A programmable thermostat can help reduce those costs by turning your HVAC system on when you anticipate being home, and off when you don’t think you’ll need indoor climate control.
 A smart thermostat goes far beyond relying on a simple schedule.
 It will not only enable you to create more sophisticated schedules for every day of the week, and give you complete control over your HVAC system, even when you’re away from home.
 We continually test and evaluate smart thermostats and can help you find the right one for your home.

 Updated October 6, 2021 to add a link to our news story covering the recently announced Nest Renew program that promises to help Nest smart thermostat users reduce their carbon footprint and save money on their HVAC bills.

 Nest usually gets all the attention—and the company deserves credit for shaking up a once sleepy market—but Ecobee’s latest smart thermostat is the best you can buy today.
 The new model builds on the model that preceded it, which was itself very well executed.
 Many other smart thermostats rely on measuring a home’s temperature in just one spot: Where the thermostat is located.
 Trouble is, that spot is usually in a hallway or somewhere else that you never spend any time in.
 Ecobee lets you place multi-purpose sensors in various rooms in your home, so that the rooms you’re in are the ones that the thermostat instructs your HVAC system to heat or cool to keep you comfortable.